 Research has shown that our back pain causes your “deep core stability” muscles to STOP working in EVERY case.

-The first time you experience low back pain, your brain automatically inhibits the regular activity of the Transversus Abdominis (TA) muscle.
+The first time you experience low back pain, your brain automatically inhibits the Transversus Abdominis (TA) muscle’s regular activity.
 This inhibition occurs in 100% of sufferers.
 Unfortunately, even once the back pain has eased the TA muscle does not automatically switch on again.

 Inhibition of the TA muscle exposes your spine to further trauma and hence “recurrent back pain”.
 Each incident becomes a little more severe, and consequently, further wasting of the TA occurs.